 - evidence of economic benefits to New Zealand relating to your delivery of the goods and/or services provided under the export contract(s).

-To apply for a Short-Term Trade Credit Guarantee please complete the application form:
+To apply for a Short-Term Trade Credit or Letter of Credit Guarantee please complete the appropriate application form below:

 As part of our assessment on your buyer and the underlying exports, we will seek the following information: